 Traditionally managers manage.
 As a generalization, they give answers, direction, and support to get a job completed.

 Managers have to deal with multiple demands and a list of deadlines.
 When someone asks a question, it is often easier to just answer it.
 This is quick and clear, takes it off our to-do list, and meets our innate desire to help.
-However, it also removes the need for the person to think and find solutions for themselves.
+However, this leadership style also removes the need for the person to think and find solutions for themselves.

-So, what happens when managers step back and consider a coaching approach?
+So, what happens when managers step back and consider a coaching approach to people management?

 With coaching, there is a belief that the person has the resources to find the best answers for themselves.
 If the answer is one they have found for themselves, they are more likely to be motivated and committed to deliver or achieve it.